 To contribute to community revitalization through active participation in local events

 The Love Hofu Flea Market is one of western Japan's largest street flea markets, attracting more than 100,000 visitors every year.
 The Hofu Plant has taken part in the event since its inception in 1993.
-This flea market is the leading event of the Love Hofu Campaign*2.
-Companies, the Chamber of Commerce and Industry, the local government, and shopping centers work together to organize the event.
-As the secretariat of the Love Hofu Campaign, the Hofu Plant participates in planning and running the flea market, and presents a booth jointly with partner companies and suppliers.
+This flea market is the leading event of the Love Hofu Campaign.*2 Companies, the Chamber of Commerce and Industry, the local government, and shopping centers work together to organize the event.
+As the secretariat of the Love Hofu Campaign Promotion Companies, the Hofu Plant participates in planning and running the flea market, and presents the Mazda booth jointly with partner companies.

 - *2The Love Hofu Campaign, proposed by Mazda and other companies in accordance with the philosophy, "A company is also a family member of the city," commenced in April 1993, with the participation of 35 companies having factories in Hofu City, etc. Currently, 150 companies promote the campaign (the secretariat of which is located at the Mazda Hofu Plant).